brmochel92/IBM-OOP/README.md

 ## Intro

 Custom classes are an important feature of Python and necessary for OOP.
-In this file, we are creating two custom objects
+In this file, we are creating two custom objects necessary for further operations.

 # SSR Class (IBM job role)